LegalSifter/ec2-github-runner/README.md

 2. Add the keys to GitHub secrets.
 3. Use the [aws-actions/configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials) action to set up the keys as environment variables.

+> [!IMPORTANT]
+> If you are planning on using Spot instances for your runner, AWS uses a service-linked role to provision the instances.
+>
+> For this to work, at least one of the following must be true:
+> - The service-linked role exists already.
+This happens if you request a Spot instance via the AWS Console interface.
+> - You create the service-linked role via the Console, AWS CLI or AWS API.
+> - You grant the IAM role above permissions to create the service-linked role at runtime.
+> See the docs [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create-service-linked-role.html) and [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/service-linked-roles-spot-instance-requests.html) for more details.

 **2. Prepare GitHub personal access token**

 1. Create a new GitHub personal access token with the `repo` scope.